rpgreview/papersandpaychecks/pnp.md

 Starting Age: 15+1d6
 Profession Skills: Craft (electronic), Craft (mechanical), Craft (structural), Profession, Knowledge (Science), Knowledge (General), Carousing, Concentration, Sense (various)

+Description: A tradesperson works with their clever hands for their livelihood with a variety of practical physical skills.
+If it is a electro-mechanical device and it's broken, the tradeperson can fix it.
+This represents not only those professions in the manufacturing industry, or construction, but also the hands-on specialist technical workers.
+Tradespeople start off with poor renumeration, but one which improves over time.
+They start their career at a young age.

 | Level | Wage     | Perks              |
 |-------|----------|--------------------|
 | 1	| $400     | Union membership	|